silvermine/videojs-chromecast/README.md

 The `@silvermine/videojs-chromecast` plugin includes 3 types of assets: javascript, CSS, and images.

-The quickest way to get up and running is to the include the javascript and css assets from a cdn like so:
+The quickest way to get up and running is to include the javascript and css assets from a cdn like so:

 ```html